 BNL has made significant investments in environmental protection programs over the past 20 years and continues to make progress in achieving its goal of preventing new groundwater impacts and remediating previously contaminated groundwater.
-No new impacts to groundwater quality were discovered during 2015.
+No new impacts to groundwater quality were discovered during 2016.
 The Laboratory's extensive groundwater monitoring well network is used to evaluate progress in restoring groundwater quality, to comply with regulatory permit requirements, and to monitor active research and support facilities where there is a potential for environmental impact.

-During 2015, BNL collected groundwater samples from 732 permanent monitoring wells and 76 temporary wells during 1,517 individual sampling events.
-Nine groundwater remediation systems removed 94 pounds of VOCs and returned approximately 1.2 billion gallons of treated water to the Upper Glacial aquifer.
-Since the beginning of active groundwater remediation in December 1996, the treatment systems have removed 7,370 pounds of VOCs by treating nearly 25 billion gallons of groundwater.
-Also during 2015, two groundwater treatment systems removed approximately 1 millicurie of Sr-90 while remediating approximately 24 million gallons of groundwater.
-Since 2003, BNL has removed approximately 31 millicuries of Sr-90 from the groundwater while remediating 167 million gallons of groundwater.
+During 2016, BNL collected groundwater samples from 669 permanent monitoring wells and 34 temporary wells during 1,642 individual sampling events.
+Nine groundwater remediation systems removed 63 pounds of volatile organic compounds (VOCs) and returned approximately 914 million gallons of treated water to the Upper Glacial aquifer.
+Since the beginning of active groundwater remediation in December 1996, the treatment systems have removed 7,455 pounds of VOCs by treating over 25 billion gallons of groundwater.
+Also during 2016, two groundwater treatment systems removed approximately 0.8 millicurie of Sr-90 while remediating approximately 23 million gallons of groundwater.
+Since 2003, BNL has removed approximately 31.7 millicuries of Sr-90 from the groundwater while remediating nearly 190 million gallons of groundwater.
 As a result of the successful operation of these treatment systems, significant reductions in contaminant concentrations have been observed in a number of on- and off-site areas.
-To date, three VOC treatment systems have been decommissioned and two others have been placed in standby mode.
-Due to significant reductions in Freon-11 concentrations observed during 2015, it is anticipated that the Building 452 Freon-11 Treatment System will be placed in standby mode in early 2016.